-Looking For a New BMW X3 in your area?
+Looking for a Used X3 in your area?

 Have you driven a 2013 BMW X3?